 Building an experience around cleanliness predictions unlocked the ability for Roombas to automatically decide which rooms needed to be cleaned and how best to clean them.
 This introduced the ability for users to set it and forget it — leaving their Roombas to automatically decide if rooms needed to be cleaned, and prioritize them based on cleanliness.

 This feature is rooted deeply in user feedback, and was a huge step towards a truly autonomous, goal-driven robot rather than an appliance that waits to be told what to do.
+It shipped Q1 2024 as iRobot's first intelligent, predictive feature and marked a significant departure from the robot-centric app experience.

 I led the design effort on a team of product management, research, and engineering leaders, as well as UI designers, and a copywriter.
 I drove discovery, rapid prototyping, and testing through production release.